-If you have blurry vision and you are unsure what is causing it, visit an optician or eye doctor for a comprehensive eye examination.
+If you have blurry vision and are unsure of its cause, visit an eye doctor for a comprehensive eye examination.

 Computer Vision Syndrome

-If you spend significant periods using a computer screen or watching television, your eyes can become tired.
+Spending long periods using a screen can tire your eyes.
 This tiredness can lead to a blurry field of vision.

-Using a computer or watching television does not cause permanent damage to your eye health.
-However, using a computer screen or staring at television is a demanding visual system task that can lead to eye discomfort.
+Using screens does not cause permanent damage to your eye health.
+However, it is a demanding visual system task that can lead to eye discomfort.

 If you have an uncorrected vision issue, this can make screen use uncomfortable.
-It can also lead to blurry vision and strain.
+It can also lead to blurry vision, eye strain, or dry eyes.

 Most people have astigmatism, but the condition varies between individuals.
+It occurs when the cornea has an abnormal curve.
 The more your cornea is formed like a rugby ball, the worse your vision will be.
-Rarely, astigmatism is caused by other factors, such as abnormalities of the lens or issues from a lens implant.

-Astigmatism can be challenging to treat.
-However, there is a range of procedures to improve the condition.
-Treatments include laser refractive surgery to adjust the shape of the cornea.
+Astigmatism treatments include laser refractive surgery.
+This adjusts the shape of the cornea.
 Patients can also opt for lens implants with an astigmatic correction.

-Presbyopia is treated with an eyeglasses prescription designed for close distances.
+Presbyopia is treated with eyeglasses or contacts prescriptions.
 Multifocals, bifocals, or half-glasses enable you to do close-up work and view distant objects.
-There are also contact lenses specially designed for presbyopia with monovision or multifocal designs.
-New laser and cataract surgery methods can also treat presbyopia.
+New laser and cataract surgery can also treat presbyopia.

 From the ages of 45 up to 65, your eyeglasses or contact lens prescription is likely to change.
-It is essential to have an eye examination at least every two to three years to review your correction and eye health.
+Have an eye examination every two to three years to review your correction and eye health.

 Your cornea is the transparent covering on the front of your eye.
 When it gets injured or scratched, you may develop corneal abrasion.
 Vision may become blurry, and it may feel like there is something in your eye.

 Otherwise known as conjunctivitis, pink eye is an infection of the outer lining of your eye.
-A virus typically causes it, but it can also result from the spread of bacteria.
+A virus typically causes it, but it can also result from the spread of bacteria or allergies.